 It refers to the idea of material prosperity.
 In Hinduism, artha is one of the four goals oflife, known as purusharthas.
 It is considered to be a noble goal as long as it follows the dictates of Vedic morality.
 Artha also stands for meaning.
 Every deed in life must have a meaning.
-Hinduism advocates austerity, simplicity and detachment, but does not glorify poverty.
+Hinduism advocates a stands for meaning, but does not glorify poverty.
 Hinduism also emphasizes theneed to observe dharma while amassing the wealth.